Nan Goldin: Critique

-Censorship

-An exhibition of Goldin's work was censored in Brazil, two months before opening, due to its sexually explicit nature.
-The main reason was that some of the photographs contained sexual acts performed near children.
-In Brazil, there is a law that prohibits the image of minors associated with pornography.

-The sponsor of the exhibition, a cellphone company, claimed to be unaware of the content of Goldin's work and that there was a conflict between the work and its educational project.
-The curator of the Rio de Janeiro Museum of Modern Art changed the schedule to accommodate, in February 2012, the Goldin exhibition in Brazil.

 Influences

+Her friends and colleagues Peter Hujar, Larry Clark, and David Wojnarowicz, as well as historical figures like August Sander and Claude Cahun were all major influences to Goldin's work.

 Diane Arbus

 Both Goldin and Diane Arbus celebrate those who live marginal lives.
 Stills from Variety are compared to Arbus' magazine work; the Variety series portray "the rich collision of music, club life, and art production of the Lower East Side pre and post AIDS period".
 Both artists ask to reexamine artists' intentionality.

 Michelangelo Antonioni

 One of the reasons Goldin began photographing was Michelangelo Antonioni's Blow Up (1966).
 The sexuality and glamour of the film exerted a "huge effect" on her.
 Referring to images shown in Ballad, "the beaten down and beaten up personages, with their gritty, disheveled miens, which populate these early pictures, often photographed in the dark and dank, ramshackle interiors, relate physically and emotionally to the alienated and marginal character types that attracted Antonioni."